 Also disheartening was the fact that, as my psychosis spikes up again, my therapist, an MFT, is not really qualified to treat it.
 Therapy is not the front line treatment for schizophrenia as it is—medication is.
 It’s an issue we’ve discussed before.
-I used to have a second therapist, the psychologist who initially diagnosed me, who my therapist referred me to shortly after I started seeing her in 2015, but the psychologist sadly passed on most of a year later, and I haven’t had that second person to treat that side of my illness since.
+I used to have a second therapist, the psychologist who initially diagnosed me, who my therapist referred me to shortly after I started seeing her in 2015, but the psychologist sadly passed on less than a year later, and I haven’t had that second person to treat that side of my illness since.

 I can write up new medical files and go back to meditation and read more psychology books and call my psychiatrist and go to my current therapist and do some therapy workbook activities and all, and I have—but having a qualified professional to talk to is a good resource.

 But, hard to find.
 The only name my therapist came up with off the top of her head to bring in didn’t take my insurance.
 I’ve had many nightmare therapists and I’ve had many who were good people who admitted they were in over their heads.
-The internet told me that my old psychologist, the one who passed four years ago, is currently accepting new patients.
+The web told me that my old psychologist, the one who passed four years ago, is currently accepting new patients.

 The only real thing to do is maintain routines and wait, and wonder if it would work if I carried clumsy Farrah down the stairs.